-If you live 100 km or more from Prince of Wales Hospital, you and your escort may be eligible to claim back expenses for travel and accommodation through the Isolated Patients Travel and Accommodation Assistance Scheme (IPTAAS).
+Do you live 100 km or more from Prince of Wales Hospital?
+You and your escort may be eligible to claim back expenses for travel and accommodation.
+This is called the Isolated Patients Travel and Accommodation Assistance Scheme (IPTAAS).
 For more information, please call IPTAAS NSW on ph.
-1800 478 227, 9 am-5pm on weekdays.
-Your GP or referring specialist can provide you with application forms.
+1800 478 227, 9 am- 5pm on weekdays.
+Your GP or referring specialist can provide you with application forms, which we will help you fill out.
+The forms are also available at the hospital, or you can download them from the IPTAAS website IPTAAS (nsw.gov.au)